Judge Serena R. Murillo -- United States District Court, Central District of California

 Key Traps — Where Counsel Gets Caught

-- 2. Citations supporting statements must be in main text, not in footnotes
+11. 11.
+Citations that support main-text statements must be in the main text, not footnotes

 Quick Reference